lilucse/Normalization-Enhances-Generalization-in-Visual-Reinforcement-Learning/README.md

 For DeepMind Control-generalization-benchmark, refer to: cnsn_dmcgb

-For CARLA, refer to:: cnsn_carla
+For CARLA, refer to: cnsn_carla

 ### Citation